ART PRACTICE

 Presentation formats

-Gravity is an installation conceived for the Brain Tooling project by Dolomiti Contemporanee, in which Murano glass is employed as a structural element to make a primary physical condition visible: the tension generated by weight and suspension.
-The work is built around a glass nail that functions as a point of balance and resistance, bringing material, force, and precariousness into relation.
+Gravity is an installation conceived for the Brain Tooling project by Dolomiti Contemporanee.
+The work employs Murano glass as a load-bearing element, rendering visible the tension generated by weight and suspension.

 Materials